OliverColeman/bain/README.txt

-"Using all this knowledge as a key, we may possibly unlock the secrets of the anatomical structure; we may compel the the cells and fibres to disclose their meaning and purpose."
+"Using all this knowledge as a key, we may possibly unlock the secrets of the anatomical structure; we may compel the cells and fibres to disclose their meaning and purpose."
 Alexander Bain (1873), Mind and Body: The Theories of Their Relation, New York: D. Appleton and Company.
 Also, "Bain" is just one letter away from "Brain"... ;)